A layered Lemon Poppy Seed Cake with Cream Cheese Frosting is a baking classic and a fabulous way to end a perfect

 I can’t believe it’s taken me so long to post a lemon flavoured dessert on my blog.
 I love them so much.
 But truthfully, I haven’t made one that I was excited enough about to put on here.
-But I finally nailed it and made one that I’m really really happy with.
+But I finally succeeded and made one that I’m really really happy with.
 This Lemon Poppy Seed Cake with Cream Cheese Frosting hits all the musts for me, its moist, tender, perfectly lemony and sweet but not overly so.